 We could not use this principle directly because the situations when two models explain the observations equally well are rare.
-But in the information theory as well as in the bayesian theory there are methods for model comparison which include such rule.
+But in the information theory as well as in the Bayesian theory there are methods for model comparison which include such a rule.

 In the information theory there are no true models.
 There is only reality which can be approximated by models, which depend on some number of parameters.
 The best one from the set under consideration should be the best approximation to the truth.
-The information lost when truth is approximated by model under consideration is measured by so called Kullback-Leibler (KL) information so the best one should minimizes this quantity.
+The information lost when truth is approximated by model under consideration is measured by the so called Kullback-Leibler (KL) information so the best one should minimize this quantity.
 It is impossible to compute the KL information directly because it depends on truth which is unknown.
-Akaike \cite{Akaike:1974} found approximation to the KL quantity which is called the Akaike information criterion (AIC) and is given by
+Akaike \cite{Akaike:1974nl} found an approximation to the KL quantity which is called the Akaike information criterion (AIC) and is given by